logto-io/connectors/README.md

 # Logto Connectors

-The monorepo for offical connectors.
+The monorepo for official connectors.

+Please checkout the sub folders in [packages](./packages) for more details of the connectors.
+And hit this [link](https://docs.logto.io/docs/recipes/create-your-connector/) to see how to develop a connector.

 ## Resources